News Highlights

 April, 2008 - Archbishop Desmond Tutu, winner of the 1984 Nobel Peace Prize, endorsed The Forgiveness Project (London, UK).
 Anne Marie's story is featured on this website.

-April 14, 2008 -Forgiveness: Stories For Our Time was broadcast in the United Kingdom & Ireland on B SKY S.
+April 14, 2008 - Forgiveness: Stories For Our Time was broadcast in the United Kingdom & Ireland on B SKY S.

-January 1, 2008 - Accepted as a Professional Member of the Canadian Association of Professional Speakers (CAPS).
+January 1, 2008 - Anne Marie Hagan was accepted as a Member of the Canadian Association of Professional Speakers (CAPS).

-May 26, 2007 - CTV's W-Five broadcast the television premiere of Forgiveness: Stories For Our Time
+May 26, 2007 - CTV's W-Five broadcast the television premiere of Forgiveness: Stories For Our Time.

 April 27, 2007 - Forgiveness: Stories For Our Time, was honoured at Hot Docs: Canadian International Documentary Festival in Toronto, ON, where it was named "Best Mid-Length Documentary" for Canadian and international films.
 It was written and directed by Canadian filmmaker Johanna Lunn (Wild East Productions Inc.), and was a co-production of the National Film Board of Canada.